What is a Family Provision Application?

-Only the spouse, child or dependent of the willmaker is entitled to make an FPA.
+Only the spouse, child or dependent of the willmaker is entitled to make Family Provision Applications.
 Applicants must be able to prove that no ‘adequate provision’ was made for their ‘proper maintenance and support’ under the deceased’s will.

 In determining what is ‘adequate’ or ‘proper’ the court will take many factors into consideration including: